calculus-ratiocinator/about/README.md

 numbers or geometry expresses lines, we could do in all matters insofar as they are subject to reasoning all that we can do in arithmetic and geometry.
-For all investigations which depend on reasoning would be carried out by transposing these characters and by a species of calculus."
+For all investigations which depend on reasoning would be carried out by transposing these characters and by a species of calculus."</br>
-Gottfried Leibniz, Preface to the General Science, 1677
+<b>Gottfried Leibniz</b>, Preface to the General Science, 1677
 </pre>